msupply-foundation/conforma-docs/content/docs/Features/Theforms.md

 +++
-title = "Incorporating Recognised Standards" description = "Outlining the way Conforma has been designed to flexibly incorporate recognised standards" date = 2021-05-01T08:20:00+00:00 updated = 2023-08-01T08:20:00+00:00
+title = "Recognised International Standards Built In" description = "Outlining the way Conforma has been designed to flexibly incorporate recognised standards" date = 2021-05-01T08:20:00+00:00 updated = 2023-08-01T08:20:00+00:00